angular/protractor/docs/faq.md

 unwrapped webdriver, which can be accessed like `browser.driver.get()`.

 You can put your log-in code into an `onPrepare` function, which will be run once before any of your tests.
-See [this example](https://github.com/angular/protractor/blob/master/spec/withLoginConf.js).
+See this example ([withLoginConf.js](https://github.com/angular/protractor/blob/master/spec/withLoginConf.js)]

 Which browsers are supported?
 -----------------------------
 The last two major versions of Chrome, Firefox, IE, and Safari.
-See details at [browser support](https://github.com/angular/protractor/blob/master/docs/browser-setup.md).
+See details at [Setting Up the Browser](https://github.com/angular/protractor/blob/master/docs/browser-setup.md).

 The result of `getText` from an input element is always empty
 -------------------------------------------------------------